marad/blog/_posts/2015-11-10-cake-pattern.md

 This is quite simple.
 We create the component by extending its _definition_ we wrote above - note that this component is still a `trait`.
 The `RegularMill` implementation is, on the other hand, a class that simply implements the `Mill` interface.

 We're done with this component.
-Please note that its `mill` field is `val`.
+Note that its `mill` field is `val`.
 This means that we want only one instance of it.
 We could have left the `def` there and then components would create new mill instance everytime they used the `mill` method.

 On to the bakery.
 To create the component we use the same template as before: